 I suggest you make two shopping lists on your phone.
 Use a “notes” app so you’ll know where to find it when you need it.

 - Make one list of essentials you must have in order for your wardrobe to work.
-I’ll be posting my Spring Wardrobe Essentials list tomorrow here on Dressed for My Day.
+I’ve posted my Spring Wardrobe Essentials list already.
 But your list may vary from mine depending on your lifestyle, location and personal preferences.
 Ultimately these are the basics you must have in order to create interesting outfits – think t-shirts, jeans, denim skirt, shorts, etc.

 - Make a wish list of items you’d like to have, but which are not necessary ultimately.
 Or these could be specific high end items that you’d love to have but may not be able to afford this year.
 For instance, I’ve got a navy blazer on my wish list.
 But I already have several other blazers, so if I can’t afford to fit a navy one into my budget this year, no big deal.
 Also if I don’t find the “perfect” navy blazer I’m not going to waste my money on a sub par one, so I’ll do without in that case, too.